How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Opening Task Manager

-2. Identify and select any third-party apps.
+2. Identify any non-essential third-party apps.

 5. Disable Wi-Fi Adapter Power Management